TallonKH/NounPlurals/README.md

 # NounPlurals

 ## DISCLAIMER
 ***This list was generated indiscriminately from [Wiktionary](wiktionary.org)'s database.
-As a result, it contains heavy profanity, rarely-used or outdated plural forms, words and phrases that are debateably nouns, and inaccuracies.***
+As a result, it contains heavy profanity, rarely-used or outdated plural forms, words and phrases that are debatably nouns, and inaccuracies.***

 Also, it's not sorted.
 Sorry.